chembu/angular/aio/content/guide/animations.md

 Angular provides a domain-specific language (DSL) for animations.
 See @angular/animations module in the [API reference](api) for a listing and syntax of core functions and related data structures.

-Advanced animation features, including reusable animations, `animateChild()`, and route-based animations will be covered in separate guide.
-Route-based animations require additional modules and imports.

 <table>

  <tr>